Marguerite Engelbrecht from Jenman African Safaris shares her insight on one of Namibia's best-kept secrets.Read more...

 Namibia is a very meat-orientated society, and many menu options will feature steaks from one animal or another.
 If you eat fish and seafood you’ll be fine; menus often feature white fish such as kingklip and kabeljou, as well as lobster in coastal areas.
 Otherwise, most restaurants offer a small vegetarian selection, and lodge chefs will usually go out of their way to prepare vegetarian dishes if given notice.

-Because of a strong German brewing tradition, Namibia’s lagers are good, the Hansa draught being a particular favourite.
-In cans or bottles, Windhoek Export and Tafel – at around N$12 – provide a welcome change from the Lion and Castle brands that dominate the rest of the subcontinent.
+Because of a strong German brewing tradition, Namibia’s lagers are good, the Hansa and Windhoek draughts being particular favourites.
+In cans or bottles, Windhoek lager and Tafel – from around N$30 – provide a welcome change from brands such as Castle that dominate the rest of the subcontinent, and now the occasional craft brewery is putting in an appearance too.

 Hotels, pensions, lodges and camps